arstropica/KnightsTour/README.md

 - map `./public` folder to web root.
 - Go to root url in your browser.
 - Submit coordinates and size values, or leave blank for defaults.

+## To Do

+- Implement a prediction method for identifying closed tours